Two of the Lower Mainland’s best Halloween haunted houses in October are found at Potter’s House of Horrors at 12530

 Devil’s Descent featured decrepit mine shafts, clanking machines, screaming monsters and the smells of rotting wood.
 Back again in 2019, visitors got to see zombies, creatures lurking behind you, and lots of blood and gore!

-Returning for its third year (but now in version 2.0), Monstrosity is a haunted house full of ghastly creatures lurking behind Gothic archways, down in the sewers and in creepy prisons.
-Like the name suggests, expect to see lots of monsters.
+Not back for this year, but in case you were interested, Monstrosity was a haunted house full of ghastly creatures lurking behind Gothic archways, down in the sewers and in creepy prisons.
+Like the name suggests, you could expect to see lots of monsters.
 If Walt Disney had been a psychopath, he’d have loved this place and been thoroughly impressed!

 Tips to Enhance Your Experience

 TIP #1: If you can afford it, don’t like standing in line for over an hour and plan to go on a weekend or during the last few days of October when the crowds are at their peak, get a speed pass.
 Just like Disneyland, the lineups can be big and take a long time.
 And they don’t move that quickly.

 TIP #2: To minimize your time in line, go early in the evening and earlier than later in the month.
 Also, buy your tickets online to avoid having to stand in the ticket lineup and then later in a different lineup to get in.
 (Note: the one advantage to buying on site, however, is you can look at the size of the line and determine whether it’s worth paying extra for the speed pass.)

 TIP #3: If you like haunted houses, go to the ones at Potter’s.
 Really!
 It’s worth the cost and the lineup.